 - Separate your event tasks to keep track of important meetings supporting key tasks throughout your project.

 - Find a solution that can save you time and help your project practically run itself, including automating task reminders and status updates.

 But the biggest thing you can do to make your projects smarter and faster every time is to create project templates.
-Once you’ve set up an awesome project with all these best practices, including detailed task descriptions and clear dependencies, save it as a template.
+Save it as a template once you’ve set up an awesome project with all these best practices, including detailed task descriptions and clear dependencies.
 Then use that template to launch your next onboarding experience faster and better.

 Did you find more improvements the next time around?
 No sweat.
 Save it as a new template and carry on.
 Templates enable you to standardize and share your project plan with all your project and implementation managers.
 When you standardize project plans, they can be measured and optimized.